Firstly, it needs to be explained that there is a difference between blogging for your business and being a Blogger.

 For example, if you are a boutique hotel, talk about the area you are in, about the activities that are available, even the weather at different times of year and the benefits of visiting at those times.

 I could go on forever with ideas, but then I am a bit of a freak when it comes to thinking up ideas for my blog.
-You can get our 3 Steps to Creating Unlimited Content here.

 You could, in fact, ask your audience.
 The people already on your email list.
 Ask them what they would like to hear more about.
 What would help them plan their stay with you?
 Maybe you could do a restaurant review of the area, or cafes, or picnic areas.